 - Karen Faines (CO, USS HUNTER ADAMS; XO, USS YORKTOWN) has worked very hard to make USS ADAMS an excellent ship.
 She leaves no detail unexamined and is always there for her crew.
 In terms of administration she is the first to respond to queries, make suggestions, and strive to make Siler Fleet better.
 Her efforts at the RP and NRPG level are greatly appreciated.

 - Marc Johnson (CO, USS SERAPIS) has set an outstanding example a newly appointed commanding officer.
 His attention to detail, concern with recruiting a well-balanced and cohesive crew, and the considerable thought he has put into the unit concept, have combined to make the USS SERAPIS one of ASR's most successful launches.

 - Scott Lusby (CO, USS LEVIATHAN; XO, DS13) continues to receive multiple nominations in his capacity as a veteran commanding officer.
 His energy for ASR and his concern for the long term development of the Krima story arc have earned him a high profile within Gold Fleet through which he has set an example to others.

 Honors to Retired Personnel

-- Christine Fontaine (former CSFO) has earned recognition as a long-serving administrator in ASR.
-Her dedication to this club and service as Chief of Star Fleet Operations and as a member of the Flag Council have have gone far above and beyond the call of duty.
-Her patience, approachability, and devotion are example to any who would serve the club as administrators.
+- Jeff Finocchiaro (former CSFO) served in the demanding role of CSFO.
+His dedication to this club and service as Chief of Star Fleet Operations and as a member of the Flag Council have have gone far above and beyond the call of duty.
+His devotion is an example to anyone who would serve the club as an administrator.